CAIS-ACSI/cais-community/content/talk/FIMS2020.4Kelly/index.md

 location: https://zoom.us/j/99077508905

-abstract: "This presentation will focus on "dark patterns": user interface design techniques that manipulate users into making choices that benefit online service providers.
+abstract: "This presentation will focus on 'dark patterns': user interface design techniques that manipulate users into making choices that benefit online service providers.
 More specifically, I will describe the early work I have completed for a study exploring how social networking sites utilize dark patterns to deter users from deleting their accounts."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.